By Kathy Lively

 The Benefits of Doga

 Yoga often involves an intense mind-body awareness expressed through breathing techniques and meditative exercises.
-Some forms of yoga are more focused on the physical exercises, while others are more focused on the meditative aspects.
+Some forms of yoga are more focused on physical exercises, while others are more focused on the meditative aspects.
 Doga is focused on creating a deeper connection between human and dog, says Lucky Dog Animal Rescue.

 Some practitioners say yoga is only stretching if it doesn’t involve focus on the mind-body connection.
 However, stretching is what some people are looking for, and doga does involve a focus on connection — connection is between dog and human.
 Doga can be a way to deepen the emotional bond between pet and owner while at the same time accomplishing goals involving flexibility or rehabilitation for one or both.
 Spine exercises that are very similar to those found in yoga are used in post-surgical rehabilitation programs, for example.